 If you are going out and about when it’s really cold then make sure you wrap up warm and wear a hat, scarf and coat.
 You’ll need to keep you and your unborn baby warm so there’s even more reason to make sure you are dressed for the weather.
 And don’t stay out in the freezing cold for long.

-It’s important to get the flu vaccine to protect you and your baby
+Vaccination can protect you and your baby

 Even during “normal” times, sticking to good hygiene practices will help you to prevent picking up an infection.
 In the current climate, of course, it’s especially important.
 Make sure you wash your hands regularly.